ankhur/Ankhur-AI/README.md

 ## Overview

-**Ankhur** is your personal Web3 AI assistant, designed to help you with everything from crypto transactions to social media management.
-Whether you're managing tokens on Ethereum, Base, Solana, Optimism, or Arbitrum, engaging on social media, or researching blockchain topics, Ankhur's advanced AI capabilities keep you ahead.
+**Ankhura** is your personal Web3 AI assistant, designed to help you with everything from crypto transactions to social media management.
+Whether you're managing tokens on Ethereum, Base, Solana, Optimism, or Arbitrum, engaging on social media, or researching blockchain topics, Ankhura's advanced AI capabilities keep you ahead.

 ---